antarr/slim-to-html/README.md

 ## License

-MIT License - see LICENSE file for details
+This is free and unencumbered software released into the public domain - see LICENSE file for details.

+Anyone is free to copy, modify, publish, use, compile, sell, or distribute this software for any purpose, commercial or non-commercial, and by any means.